 -

 Navigate conflicting emotions.
 School can be exciting and scary.
+Plus, feelings (and perceptions) can change day to day.
 Find books that normalize kids having different feelings about going back to school — or stories that show how emotions can change.

 -